 During winter of 2015, IW-14 and IW-15 were installed.
-They are constructed with 8" mill slotted and blank casing and are 400 and 380 feet deep, respectively.
-Anticipated flow for IW-14 is 150 gpm and 75 gpm for IW-15.
+They are constructed with 8" mill slotted and blank casing and are 405 and 380 feet deep, respectively.
+Anticipated flow for IW-14 is 180 gpm and 100 gpm for IW-15.
 Wells IW-10 and MW-4 were redeveloped and are producing enough water to contribute to seepage collection.
-Pump test results indicate they will produce 72 and 36 gpm, respectively.
-Pumps for IW-15, IW-14, IW-10 and MW-4 will be installed in the second quarter of 2016.
+However, results from Optimization Tests performed by a third party company indicate that IW-10 and IW-15 do not need to be continuously pumping at the moment since these wells are in a narrow fracture zone and water quality from those wells show mostly native groundwater.
+Pumps for IW-10, IW-15 and MW-4 will be installed in 2017 for sampling and monitoring.
+MW-4 will be monitored quarterly until necessity of turning it into an interceptor well.
+A pump was installed in IW-14 during the last quarter of 2016, and it is pumping an average of 88 gpm.
+Also, results from Optimization Test determined that IW-5; MW-1 and MW-3 could be shut off, which occurred in the last quarter of 2016 since other wells are pumping water from the same capture zone.